Unless you're new to RVing, you know there's debate about if it's OK to park your RV in a semi spot at a 'truck stop'.

 Well, Yes or No??

-The angry truck drivers might be justified in their anger.
-How so?
+Angry truck drivers might be justified in their anger.

 The Trucker Life